 Jewelry is one of the valuable belongings usually covered under a home insurance policy.
-Many people find homeowners insurance jewelry coverage lacking, as it comes with low caps and deductibles that often don’t cover the more high-value jewelry.
+Still, many people find homeowners insurance jewelry coverage lacking, as it comes with low caps and deductibles that often don’t cover the more high-value jewelry.
 You can pursue options for better coverage, both in terms of value and when it comes to unfortunate situations resulting in the loss or damage of your valuables.
 Whether you have new jewelry to commemorate a special occasion or inherited a priceless family heirloom, you’ll need to know the ins and outs of getting your jewelry insured.

-Does homeowners insurance cover jewelry?
+Does home insurance cover jewelry?

+The good news is that home insurance generally does cover jewelry, but the extent of this coverage has its limitations.
+Under standard home insurance, jewelry is covered for events listed in your policy, such as theft, fire, and certain types of water damage.
 This is where the policy’s limitations become important.
 The insurance company will only pay up to a certain amount to replace your stolen or damaged jewelry.
-This limit may be significantly less than the total amount of coverage for all personal property.
-Let’s say a policy might limit reimbursement for jewelry loss to $1,500, even if your overall personal property limit is $50,000.
+This limit may be significantly less than the total coverage for all personal property.
+A policy might limit reimbursement for jewelry loss to $1,500, even if your overall personal property limit is $50,000.

 How to increase your jewelry coverage on your home insurance